lyder7/lyder7/README.md

 Currently trying to figure out efficient and smart methods using R/python code analyzing financial report data (Audit perspective).
 Please hmu if you are experienced modelling financial statement data - or mining text/pdf files to analyzable datasets.

 Here are som projects I am currenly working on.

 Projets status:

+* `onelyder` : In progress.
+Webhosting for my personal domain `onelyder.com` (respiratory private for the moment)

+* `realestate-modelling` : In progress.
+Thesis complete rasp containg all files used for analyze, write and web hos the final results. (respiratory private for the moment)

 * `raw-manipulator` : In progress.
 R-package with tools formatting data.
 Mainly geometric data. (respiratory private for the moment)